escape/escape/README.md

 ### ↓ My repos

 Scroll down for the pinned projects I’m building for this mission.
 Note: I'm not "vibe coding" here but rather just using AI to learn how to make things work and to glue them together at the infra level.
-If you are interested in vibe coding, I recommend the *MastroGPT 2026 Course* [MastroGPT 2026 Course](https://nuvolaris.io) by @Nuvolaris.
+If you are interested in _real_ vibe coding, I recommend the [MastroGPT 2026 Course](https://nuvolaris.io) by [@Nuvolaris](https://github.com/nuvolaris).

 ### ↓ Curated Resources